 Decisions and Guidelines

-The Master's programme in Molecular Medicine has been established by the Faculty of Medicine, following a decision by the Vice-Chancellor at Uppsala University.
+The Master programme in Molecular Medicine has been established according to a decision taken by the Vice Chancellor at Uppsala University.

 The general objectives stated in the Higher Education Ordinance for advanced level education applies.